dcrepo/D-Experiments/README.md

 Windows API bindings are linked from here: http://www.dsource.org/projects/bindings/wiki/WindowsApi

 Put the Windows bindings in a folder thats in your include path!
-I tend to put the bindings in dmd2/src/phobos/win32.
+I tend to put the bindings in "dmd2/src/phobos/win32".

+Note that I've added winhttp.d but it hasn't yet been merged - see https://github.com/dcrepo/dsource-bindings/blob/master/win32/winhttp.d

 Also important for compiling with Windows programs is using either the implib tool or coffimplib.

 IMPLIB: http://www.digitalmars.com/ctg/implib.html

 COFFIMPLIB: http://www.digitalmars.com//ctg/coffimplib.html

 Find IMPLIB in Basic Utilities download at http://www.digitalmars.com//download/freecompiler.html